swallez/elasticsearch-genai-demo/README.md

 ## Installation

 This demo requires two additional tools:
-* Elasticsearch.
+* [Elasticsearch](https://www.elastic.co/elasticsearch).
 Start it using `docker compose up`.
 * [Ollama](https://ollama.ai/) with the Mistral model.
-Install Ollama and and run `ollama pull milstral`.
+Install Ollama and and run `ollama pull mistral`.

 ## Demos

 The first demo indexes the contexts of `data/workplace-documents.json` as vectors in Elasticsearch.
 Start it by running`./gradlew index-data`.

 The second demo is a Q&A command-line interface.
-Starting by running `./gradlew search-bot -q --console=plain`.
+Start it by running `./gradlew search-bot -q --console=plain`.

 A good question is "What is NASA?".
 The search bot will anwser explaining the Americas sales regions: